Skip to main content

 Summary

-Public Health is investigating an outbreak of Shiga toxin-producing E. coli O157 (called STEC) associated with food from Tokyo Stop Teriyaki.
-We are aware of five King County residents who have gotten sick with the same type of STEC using DNA fingerprinting (whole genome sequencing or WGS) after eating food from Tokyo Stop Teriyaki in Bellevue before becoming sick.
+Public Health investigated an outbreak of Shiga toxin-producing E. coli O157 (called STEC) associated with food from Tokyo Stop Teriyaki in Bellevue.
+Five King County residents became sick with STEC after eating food from Tokyo Stop Teriyaki.
+The type of STEC for all five people was determined to be the same using DNA fingerprinting (whole genome sequencing or WGS).
 It is likely these five people became sick from contaminated food served at Tokyo Stop Teriyaki.

-There is one additional person in King County whose illness matches the other five cases by WGS and did not report eating food from Tokyo Stop Teriyaki.
-This means their illness may have come from another source that is unrelated to Tokyo Stop Teriyaki or may be due to a contaminated food product served at this restaurant and elsewhere.
+There was one additional person in King County whose illness matches the other five cases by WGS and did not report eating food from Tokyo Stop Teriyaki.
+It is unclear how this person became infected with the same type of STEC.

 Illnesses